 The MSP framework is made up of various elements, each with associated activities that could potentially be undertaken.

-The use of MSP in ABNJ at present, whilst ongoing human activities are limited in their scope and intensity, provides an opportunity to test, adapt and improve MSP approaches to support more effective management and sustainable use of resources in ABNJ, particularly, in light of projected increases in human activities and associated impacts in ABNJ.
-This proactive, rather than reactive, approach may help to ensure that marine biological diversity in ABNJ can be better conserved and sustainably managed for future generations.
+The use of MSP in ABNJ currently, whilst ongoing human activities are limited in their scope and intensity, provides an opportunity to test, adapt and improve MSP approaches to support more effective management and sustainable use of resources in ABNJ, particularly, in light of projected increases in human activities and associated impacts in ABNJ.
+This proactive, rather than reactive, approach may help to ensure that marine biological diversity in ABNJ can be conserved more effectively and sustainably managed for future generations.

 The framework presented here is a guide and is not prescriptive; its application will depend on the context and as such it is designed to be flexible and adaptable to meet differing needs.